ARIZONA FRIENDS OF TIBET

 Kiev, Ukraine

 When the Russian war on Ukraine started, Garchen Ratnashri Sangha immediately organized financial, logistical and medical help for those most affected.
-The Ukrainian-Canadian Lama Crane DaZang, a trained nurse, has been able to procure much-need medications from drug companies that sangha members then deliver to the front lines all over Ukraine.
-Sangha members are providing food and shelter for refugees coming to Kyiv from all over Ukraine.
-Our grant made it possible to obtain medication and to support those refugees in most need.
+The Ukrainian-Canadian Lama Crane DaZang, a trained nurse, was able to procure much-need medications from drug companies that sangha members then delivered to the front lines all over Ukraine.
+Sangha members continue to provide food and shelter for refugees from all over Ukraine.
+Website: https://ratnashri.org.ua/en/

 Tara Mandala Poland Sangha